anadeheza/todo-rust/README.md

 # To do List
 Just another basic to-do list but make it ocean styled

-This project was made with to learn how to use rust as a backend with a simple db
+This project was made with to learn how to use rust as a backend with a simple db and to practice my React + Vite coding skills for the frontend.

+I deployed it using render for the backend and vercel for the frontend.

 ## Features
 ### Tasks